7 MCP Tools to Supercharge Your AI Agent

 • Team collaboration features

-MCP tools transform your AI coding assistant from a helpful chatbot into an automation powerhouse.
-But most developers never explore beyond the default setup.
+MCP tools turn your AI coding assistant from a helpful chatbot into an automation powerhouse.
+Most developers never get past the default setup.

-By integrating research tools like Perplexity and Firecrawl, engineering tools like database connectors and component libraries, and workflow tools for project management, you can build systems that handle entire workflows autonomously.
+Wire in research tools like Perplexity and Firecrawl, engineering tools like database connectors and component libraries, and workflow tools for project management.
+You'll have systems that run entire workflows on their own.

-Start with one or two tools that address your biggest pain points.
-Master them.
-Then expand gradually.
+Start with one or two tools that hit your biggest pain points.
+Get good with them.
+Then expand.

 Your agent is capable of so much more than writing code.
 Give it the tools it needs, teach it how you want them used, and watch your productivity soar.